 Virginia Wesleyan’s campus is small by design, creating an intimate learning environment.
 Inspired by Thomas Jefferson’s concept of the academic village, the VWU campus is comprised of four villages.
 Two of the four villages have residence halls, classrooms and faculty offices in the same building, fostering VWU's close-knit community.
 For more information, contact the Office of Residence Life at 757.455.3295 or come visit us in Batten Student Center, Room 220.

 Rose, Kellam, Eggleston and Old Halls

 If you’re a freshman, there's a very good chance that Bray Village will be your home.
 Bray Village is one of the two villages on campus where residence halls, classrooms and faculty offices are located in the same building.
 You will often find students gathered in the lounge areas talking, eating, laughing and sharing stories.
 Each floor has community showers and bathrooms.
-Rose Hall houses women only, while Kellam, Eggleston and Old Halls are co-ed by floor.
-All rooms have 2-in-1 units (refrigerator/microwave) or direct access to a full kitchen.
+Rose Hall houses women only, with Kellam being all male.
+Eggleston and Old Halls are co-ed by floor.
 You’ll also have convenient access to laundry facilities and vending machines.
 Ample parking is located nearby.

 Smithdeal, Gum, East and Johnston Halls

 Set up exactly like Bray Village.
-If you enjoy socializing, but want a bit more privacy, East and Johnston Halls have two different floor plans: two double rooms connected by a bathroom, or a five-room suite with a kitchen and lounge area.
-All rooms have 2-in-1 units (refrigerator/microwave) or direct access to a full kitchen.
+If you enjoy socializing, but want a bit more privacy, East and Johnston Halls have different floor plans: double or triple rooms connected by a bathroom, a small number of double rooms with a private bathroom, or a six-room suite with a kitchen area.
+Gum and Smithdeal Halls are traditional (doubles and singles) with community showers and bathrooms.
 You’ll also have convenient access to laundry facilities and vending machines.
 Ample parking is located nearby.

 Brock Village (Village III)